Understanding Radiation Therapy

 - injection of radioactive antibodies to treat lymphoma.

 SIRT – Also known as radioembolisation, SIRT stands for selective internal radiation therapy.
-This method delivers high doses of radiation to cancers in the liver.
-It uses tiny pellets called microspheres, which contain a radioactive substance.
-The pellets are injected into a thin tube called a catheter, which is inserted into the main artery (hepatic artery) that supplies blood to the liver.
+This method uses tiny radioactive beads to deliver high doses of radiation to the liver.
+The beads are injected into a thin tube called a catheter, which is inserted into the main artery that supplies blood to the liver.

-Radiation from the microspheres damages the cancer cells and their blood supply.
+Radiation from the beads damages the cancer cells and their blood supply.
 This means the cancers can’t get the nutrients they need and they shrink.